sderose/ragnarok/Dominus/DOC/ReferenceManual.md

     * attribute datatypes (optionally including all the XSD builtin types, whose names can also be specified in ATTLIST declarations).
 With XSD floats, the IEEE special values such as NaN and -Inf are recognized.
-    * Unquoted attributes where the value is an XML NAME or NUMBER.
+    * Unquoted attributes where the value is an XML NMTOKEN or unsigned integer.
-    * Boolean attributes abbreviated to just +name or -name
+    * Attributes to be set to "0" or "1" can be abbreviated to just +name or -name.
     * The very first use of an attribute may use "!=" instead of "=", to make the given value the default thereafter.
-    * The API supports a notion of inherited attributes, so you can request a named attribute and get the value from the nearest ancestor (or self) with it.
-    * Methods to get attributes can be passed a "default" argument, which is returned if the requested attribute does not exist.
+    * Methods to get attributes can be passed a "default" argument, as common in modern programming languages, which is returned if the requested attribute does not exist.
     * Id attributes have optional features available throughout the system.
 In short:
-    ** You can have multiple independent ID spaces.
+    ** You can have ID namespaces.
     ** A few simple types of compound IDs are defined, such as IDs that are accumulated from the like-named attribute on all ancestors, and only need to be unique in that aggregate form, and "COID"s, with the specific intent of support co-indexing of elements for overlapping and discontiguous markup.
+    ** The API supports a notion of inherited attributes, so you can request a named attribute and get the value from the nearest ancestor (or self) with it.
     ** Flexible choice of attributes to be treated as IDs:
     AttrChoice = namedtuple("AttChoice", [
         "ens",     # Element's namespace URI, or "##any"